EugeneNdiaye/Gap_Safe_Rules/README.md

 This package implements coordinate descent with Gap Safe screening rules.
 See our paper https://arxiv.org/abs/1611.05780 for more details.

-# Example in binary classification with sparse logistic regression
+# Examples in classification and regression
 ```python
 import numpy as np
 from sklearn.datasets import make_classification, make_regression